allezeitderwelt/allezeitderwelt.github.io/_posts/2025-01-15-she-passed-away.md

 why is this world doing this to me. and her.

 i also hate myself for being so pretentious and in fact still being able to put this together as a post.
-But I also don't know without writing this how i come to peace with myself and how can i grieve her.
+But I also don't know without writing this how i come to peace with myself and whatelse can i do to grieve her.
 I'm so sorry racheal i hope you didn't go through terrible pain, i love you so much and i miss you so much and i'm so so so sorry.